SudoDotDog/Sudoo-Matrix/docs/add.md

 # Add Operation

 `Sudoo-Matrix` support add operation.
-Add operation only can process matrix with same size.
+Add operation only can process a matrix with the same size.

 ## Basic Usage

-For matrix typed `string` or `number` add operation can be run at default setting.
+For matrix typed with `string` or `number`, add operation can be run at the default setting.

 ```ts
 import { matrixAdd, Matrix } from "@sudoo/matrix";